Research / Security Operations

 What the risk map measures

 Most access problems start as convenience.
-A founder shares a password because onboarding is late, adds an assistant to an admin role because the narrower role is annoying to configure, or forgets to remove a tool after the test project ends.
+An owner shares a password because onboarding is late, adds an assistant to an admin role because the narrower role is annoying to configure, or forgets to remove a tool after the test project ends.
 None of that feels dramatic in the moment.
 It becomes risky because nobody owns the cleanup.

-The map scores each workflow on four questions: who logs in, what data they can see, what action they can take, and when the permission gets reviewed.
+The map scores each work process on four questions: who logs in, what data they can see, what action they can take, and when the permission gets reviewed.
 If the answer is a shared login or an owner-level role, the task needs a safer bridge before it moves offshore.

 How to apply it

 The first review should be simple: list the accounts created, the role assigned, the business reason, and the next review date.
 Remove tools the person no longer uses.
 Tighten any role that was granted only because onboarding was rushed.
-This is not a security theater exercise; it is how a small team avoids building its operating system around forgotten exceptions.
+Use the offshore access handoff checklist when you need a copy-ready table for owners, reviewers, MFA, blocked actions, day-7 cleanup, and offboarding.

 Sources